What is the Safest Flooring for Seniors?

 Flooring Materials For Seniors To Avoid

-When purchasing flooring, choose the options that:
+When looking for the best flooring for seniors, choose the options that:

-• Provide a slip-resistant surface and minimize falls
+• Provide a slip-resistant surface

-• Pay attention to softness and cushioning
+• Are soft and cushioning

-• Consider the health and mobility of the older relative
+• Meet health and mobility needs